hashicorp/terraform-website/content/source/docs/extend/index.html.md

 ---
 layout: "extend"
-page_title: "Home - Building Terraform Providers"
+page_title: "Home - Plugin Development"
 description: |-
-  Building Terraform Providers is a section for content dedicated to developing providers to extend Terraform's core offering.
+  Plugin Development is a section for content dedicated to developing providers to extend Terraform's core offering.
 ---

-# Building Terraform Providers
+# Plugin Development

 Terraform can be extended to manage infrastructure with [providers](/docs/providers/index.html)